danielrueckert/website_source/content/theses/MartinMenten/automl.md

 ## Our offer:

+- Be part of an exciting collaboration between academia and industry and work with experts in machine learning from TUM and Carl Zeiss Meditec AG.
+- A contract and salary as student employee at Zeiss.
 - An exciting research project with many opportunities to bring in your own ideas.
-- The chance be part of a collaboration from academia and industry.
 - Close supervision and access to state-of-the-art computer hardware.
-- The opportunity to work as a student employee at Carl ZEISS Meditec AG.
 </br>

 To apply please send an email Christoph Dinh (christoph.dinh@zeiss.com), Raja Judeh (raja.judeh@zeiss.com) and Martin Menten (martin.menten@tum.de) with your CV and a recent transcript of records.